 Which Specialties are IMG Friendly?

-According to NRMP Match data for 2019, the top specialties for IMGs include: Pathology, General Surgery, Internal Medicine, Neurology, and Family Medicine.
+According to NRMP Match data for 2019, the top specialties for IMGs include Pathology, General Surgery, Internal Medicine, Neurology, and Family Medicine.
 If you have another specialty in mind, it is still possible to find an IMG residency position, but it may be more challenging to find the right program.
-Again, IMGPrep’s Residency Programs Lists, which include in-depth information on more than 27 specialties, can help you determine which specialities are right for you.
+Again, IMGPrep’s Residency Programs Lists, which include in-depth information on more than 27 specialties, can help you determine which specialties are right for you.

 Which Residency Programs are IMG Friendly?

 There are a variety of factors in determining whether a particular program is IMG Friendly.
 A simple determining factor is whether the program has the capacity to handle the issuance of visas and other requisite services for accepting IMGs.
 That is particularly important for non-US IMGs and green-card holders.
 Another IMG-Friendly factor is to look at the percentage of current IMG residents in that program.
 (Some programs have a specific section on their website to provide guidance to IMG applicants, and a portion of those will indicate how many slots are available each year.)
 Also, even within residency programs that can be deemed “IMG Friendly,” there may be patterns to discern.
 For example, a closer review of the current residents will reveal that some programs are IMG Friendly but are more Caribbean Graduate Friendly.
 These important data points were taken into consideration when developing IMGPrep LLC’s database of Residency Programs Lists.

 If I have questions about the ERAS application process, where can I find answers?